Foundation Degree in Pensions Administration and Management

 Further information on student loans can be viewed here.
 Students applying for a student loan must do so through the Student Loan Company.
 Application packs will consist of the part-time Tuition Fee Loan application form (for new students starting their course on or after 1 September 2012), along with notes and guidance to help students with their application.
 Information can also be found here.
 To download a student loan application form, please the Student Loan Company website.

-The Foundation Degree Access Course is a programme of study designed to bridge the gap to progress directly onto year two of the Foundation Degree in Payroll Management or Foundation Degree in Pensions Administration and Management by incorporating the revised Recognition of Prior Learning (RPL) programme.
+Successful completion of the RPL assessment will enable an individual to progress directly to year two of the Foundation Degree in Payroll Management or Foundation Degree in Pensions Administration and Management.